Telephone: (856) 489-4057

 8. Poleward force generation at poles with associated microtubule flux is explained by the same microtubule nanoscale electrostatic disassembly force as at kinetochores ( , ).

-10. An "ab initio" theoretical calculation of the tension force exerted by a microtubule during mitosis falls within the experimental range ( , pp. 16-18; , pp. 315-318 ).
+10. An "ab initio" theoretical calculation of the tension force exerted by a microtubule during mitosis that falls within the experimental range ( , pp. 16-18; , pp. 315-318 ).